 Stop Ignoring Online Reviews

 It’s probably time to stop ignoring online reviews, after all everything nowadays seems to be linked to the online world.
 Small businesses shouldn’t neglect the idea of actively overseeing their online reviews.
 It may seem like a chore to go through review after review from various reviews pages such as Yelp.
-However, there’s a ton of tools for small businesses to see what their customers are saying and to assist with managing their reputation.
+However, there’s a ton of reputation management softwares for small businesses to see what their customers are saying and to assist with managing their reputation.
 When a business can effectively monitor their online presence, they will begin to understand what their consumers want and how to offer that to them.
 After all, small business relies on consumers, so it’s vital that small businesses are aware of what consumers are saying online.

 Negative reviews can really hurt a business's reputation, and it’s especially important not to ignore these reviews.
 But what about reviews that are highly positive?
 Cars.com recently conducted a study of 10,000 randomly selected automotive dealership reviews on their site.
 It showed that dealers who responded to ALL reviews, not just the negative ones, received the highest ratings and were the most popular.